Provider Lookup Video Tutorial

 You must take action during open enrollment by logging into Workday and electing either the EHP or EHP Plus plan.
 More details on these health plans and the enrollment process will be made available as we get closer to open enrollment, Oct.
 20 – Nov.
 4.

-A provider search will be available online for each network in October for you to see whether current providers will be covered for you in 2023.
+Provider search links are available above for each network for you to see whether current providers will be covered for you in 2023.

 When deciding on which plan to select for 2023, you are strongly encouraged to check all of your current providers to see if they are listed in your new network choice.
 You are expected to receive all your care from the providers in the network you choose.